mikepfeiffer/az-dev-workshop/Lab 1/README.md

-# Lab 1 - Azure Subscription and Developer Workstation Setup
+# Lab 1 - Azure Developer Workstation Setup

 ***Note: This lab can be performed on your local machine if you do not want to create an Azure VM and have full rights to install your own software***